Equitable Distribution: How to Divide Your Assets & Debts in a Divorce

 Everything that you obtained during your marriage – including your house, cars, checking and savings accounts, retirement plans, and furniture – to name a few, are part of your marital property, as is credit card debt, the mortgage, school loans and other debt.
 Assets and liabilities are considered in the distribution, so that neither party is unduly burdened financially in an already emotionally trying period.

 The law provides for an “equitable distribution” of marital property.
-That means that every asset or debt that you both acquired while married, with a few exceptions, is to be divided between you.
+That means that every asset or debt that you both acquired while married, with a few exceptions, is to be divided between you in a divorce.
 What is “equitable”, however, doesn’t necessarily mean “equal”, the goal is to divide marital property as fairly as possible.
 It is your responsibility to accurately report all debts and assets.